cdjq/DFRobot_URMXX_RS485/README.md

   /**
    * @fn refreshBasicInfo
-   * @brief retrieve the basic information from the sensor and buffer it into basicInfo, the structure that stores information
+   * @brief Retrieve the basic information from the sensor and buffer it into basicInfo, the structure that stores information
    * @note basicInfo structure members:
    * @n      PID: module PID
    * @n      VID: module VID